xxks-kkk/linuxjedi.co.uk/content/blog/2018/parameter-server.md

     Paxos can also be used when we have small set of parameter servers.
 Their membership can be stored using Paxos.
     Usually, paxos cannot scale over 5 servers.

+- Machine learning algorithm tolerates stale data is the major point we exploit when design "Big data + ML" system

 ## Reference

 - [Scaling Distributed Machine Learning with the Parameter Server](https://www.cs.cmu.edu/~muli/file/parameter_server_osdi14.pdf)